Yuvi1110/Yuvi1110/README.md

 - 👋 Hi, I’m @Yuvi1110
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Javareact, NodeJs
+- 🌱 I’m currently learning Javaascript, NodeJs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...